shffer/longpoly/README.md

 #### A Note About Simulated Data

-The dummy data used for `get_slopes_and_mean()` did not simulate any relationship between mean and slope values and is therefore of limited use in illustrating the utility of the other functions in longpoly.
+The dummy data used for `get_slopes_and_performance()` did not simulate any relationship between mean and slope values and is therefore of limited use in illustrating the utility of the other functions in longpoly.
 Rather than using this output, the remainder of this example workflow makes use of the `longpoly_example_data` example cognitive data set that is shipped with longpoly.
 In creating this data, 1000 mean values ($\bar{X}$) were initially sampled from $N(0, 1)$ (cognitively unimpaired participants) and another 1000 mean values were then sampled from $N(-1.5, 0.75)$ (participants with cognitive impairment).
 The data were combined and slopes ($Y$) were assigned conditionally as follows: